nelson-ds/MovieMania/README.md

 # MovieMania
 A Project to analyze the relationship between a movie’s sentiment on Social Media and its crowd-sourced rating.
-More specifically, we try to answer the question - "Does Twitter sentiment for a particular movie (i.e. tweets using the movie’s official hashtags) influence or possibly predict that movie’s Metacritic rating?
+More specifically, we try to answer the question - "Does Twitter sentiment for a particular movie (i.e. tweets using the movie’s official hashtags) influence or possibly predict that movie’s Metacritic rating?"

 Note: [Python Notebook](https://github.com/nelson-ds/MovieMania/blob/master/MovieMania.ipynb) contains a different flavor of code than the one for which results are discussed in the [analysis](https://github.com/nelson-ds/MovieMania/blob/master/Analysis.pdf).